AaltoSciComp/scicomp-docs/about/join.rst

 ------------

-Aalto Scientific Computing gets university-level support already, so our computing resources are usable by anyone (with a limited share).
+Aalto Scientific Computing gets university-level support already, so our computing resources are usable by anyone doing research at Aalto (with a limited share).
 By joining further, a unit gets something even more valuable: time.
-Our support for using our infrastructure is concentrated for member departments which provide joint staff with us or support the RSE program.
+Our support for using our infrastructure is concentrated for member departments which provide joint staff with us or support the :doc:`RSE program </rse/index>`, in addition to a greater share of resources.

 Triton: computing and data storage resources